-The design example consists of the RC oscillator, a fabric CCC, and the MSS.
+The design example consists the RC oscillator, a fabric CCC, and MSS.
 The fabric PLL is used to provide the base clock for the MSS.
-The system services are run using various C routine in the MSS, as shown below.
+The system services are run using various C routine in the MSS, as shown in the sub-sections.
 In addition, a universal asynchronous receiver/transmitter (UART1) in the MSS is used to display the operation of the AES system service.